underwater Observatory up close and personal

 Two species of trout are on display – the Brown imported from Europe around 100 years ago and the Rainbow, a North American import.
-Scaup Ducks (also known as Black Teal) dive among the fish for food while the New Zealand Long Finned Eel gliding through the water could live up to 90 years and weigh up to 16 kilos (35lbs)!
+Scaup Ducks (also known as Black Teal) dive among the fish for food.
+While the New Zealand Long Finned Eel gliding through the water could live up to 90 years and weigh up to 16 kilos (35lbs)!

-Underwater Observatory is possibly the best value attraction available in Queenstown.
+The Underwater Observatory is possibly the best value attraction available in Queenstown.

 Conveniently located on the Main Town Pier at the lake end of The Mall, open daily 8.30am till dusk.